 Doctor’s Best DHA (distilled from squid oil)

 Nature’s Way EfaGold Mega-DHA (made from anchovy oil)

 Carlson – Super DHA Gems (made from anchovy, sardine, and mackerel)

 DHA (Omega-3) 1,000 mg per day.

 Your body does not make DHA on its own.
 So you must get it from food.
 Or take it as a supplement.

 DHA is one of the most important nootropics you can add to your stack.
 Your brain is 60% fat.
 And much of that fat is DHA.

 Hundreds of studies on Omega-3’s and DHA show benefits in preventing and even reversing neurodegenerative disease.

-It’s best if you find a supplement that is pure DHA.
-And you can safely take 1,000 mg per day.
+It’s best if you find a supplement that contains more DHA than EPA.
+And you can safely take 1,000 mg of DHA per day.